mitsuba-renderer/drjit/src/python/docstr.rst

 .. topic:: PCG32_prev_float16

-    Generate the previous uniformly distributed half precision floating point number on the interval :math:`[0, 1)` by stepping the PCG32 state backwards.
+    Generate the previous uniformly distributed half precision floating point number on the half-open interval :math:`[0, 1)` by stepping the PCG32 state backwards.

     Two overloads of this function exist: the masked variant does not regress the PRNG state of entries ``i`` where ``mask[i] == False``.